I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_hw_initialization_data.md

 </tr>
 </table>

-`MultipleRequestPerLu`

-Must be set to <b>TRUE</b>.
-A value of <b>TRUE</b> indicates that the miniport driver can queue multiple requests per logical unit.
-Miniport drivers that work with the Storport driver must support multiple requests per logical unit.

 `NeedPhysicalAddresses`

 Must be set to <b>TRUE</b>.
 A value of <b>TRUE</b> indicates that the miniport driver must translate certain types of addresses to physical addresses.
 Miniport drivers that work with the Storport driver must support bus-master DMA, so they will always be required to do address translation.

-`NumberOfAccessRanges`

-Specifies how many access ranges the adapter uses.
-Each is a range either of memory addresses or I/O port addresses.

-`ReceiveEvent`

-The Storport driver ignores this member.

-`Reserved`

-Reserved for system use and not available for use by miniport drivers.

-`SpecificLuExtensionSize`

-Specifies the size in bytes required by the miniport driver for its per-logical-unit storage, if any.
-A miniport driver can use its LU extensions as storage for driver-determined logical-unit information about  peripherals on the bus.
-The Storport driver initializes each LU extension it allocates with zeros.
-Leave this member set to zero if the miniport driver does not maintain per-LU information for which it requires storage.
-This value is based on the assumption that the HBA is able to receive 32-bit addresses, regardless of what the controller can actually support.
-If additional space is needed in the LUN or SRB extensions to handle 64-bit addresses, then appropriate adjustments must be made to this value before using it with routines such as <a href="..\storport\nf-storport-storportgetuncachedextension.md">StorPortGetUncachedExtension</a>.

-`SrbExtensionSize`

-Specifies the size, in bytes, required by the miniport driver for its per-request storage, if any.
-A miniport driver can use SRB extensions as storage for driver-determined, request-specific information, such as data necessary to process a particular request.
-The Storport driver does not initialize SRB extensions, but sets a pointer to this storage in each SRB it sends to the miniport driver.
-An SRB extension can be safely accessed by the HBA hardware.
-Because miniport drivers that work with the Storport driver must support scatter/gather lists, and the per-SRB scatter/gather lists are usually allocated in the SRB extension, this member is rarely zero.
-Leave this member set to zero if the miniport driver does not maintain per-SRB information for which it requires storage.

-This value is based on the assumption that the HBA is able to receive 32-bit addresses, regardless of what the controller can actually support.
-If additional space is needed in the LUN or SRB extensions to handle 64-bit addresses, then appropriate adjustments must be made to this value before using it with routines such as <a href="..\storport\nf-storport-storportgetuncachedextension.md">StorPortGetUncachedExtension.</a>.

 `TaggedQueuing`

 Must be set to <b>TRUE</b>.
 A value of <b>TRUE</b> indicates that the miniport driver supports SCSI tagged queuing.
 All miniport drivers that work with the Storport driver must support tagged queuing.

+`AutoRequestSense`

+Must be <b>TRUE</b>.
+A value of <b>TRUE</b> indicates that the HBA can perform a request-sense operation without requiring an explicit request to do so.
+All miniport drivers that work with the Storport driver must support SCSI Auto-Request Sense.

+`MultipleRequestPerLu`

+Must be set to <b>TRUE</b>.
+A value of <b>TRUE</b> indicates that the miniport driver can queue multiple requests per logical unit.
+Miniport drivers that work with the Storport driver must support multiple requests per logical unit.

+`ReceiveEvent`

+The Storport driver ignores this member.

+`VendorIdLength`

+The Storport driver ignores this member, because miniport drivers that work with the Storport driver must support PnP.

 `VendorId`

 The Storport driver ignores this member, because miniport drivers that work with the Storport driver must support PnP.

-`VendorIdLength`
+`DeviceIdLength`

 The Storport driver ignores this member, because miniport drivers that work with the Storport driver must support PnP.

+`DeviceId`

+The Storport driver ignores this member, because miniport drivers that work with the Storport driver must support PnP.

+`HwAdapterControl`

+Pointer to the miniport driver's <a href="..\storport\nc-storport-hw_adapter_control.md">HwStorAdapterControl</a> routine.
+This is a required routine because miniport drivers that work with the Storport driver require PnP support.

+`HwBuildIo`

+Pointer to an optional <a href="..\storport\nc-storport-hw_buildio.md">HwStorBuildIo</a> routine that the port driver calls to do unsynchronized processing prior to calling the miniport driver's <a href="..\storport\nc-storport-hw_startio.md">HwStorStartIo</a> routine.

 ## Remarks
 The Storport driver follows the SCSI port driver's PnP initialization model.
 During the driver's DriverEntry routine, the miniport driver calls the <a href="..\storport\nf-storport-storportinitialize.md">StorPortInitialize</a> routine with a <b>HW_INITIALIZATION_DATA</b> structure describing the hardware it supports.
 Later, when the PnP Manager sends an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551749">IRP_MN_START_DEVICE</a> request to the port driver, the port driver passes a <a href="..\strmini\ns-strmini-_port_configuration_information.md">PORT_CONFIGURATION_INFORMATION</a> structure to the miniport driver's <a href="..\storport\nc-storport-hw_find_adapter.md">HwStorFindAdapter</a> routine.
 Afterwards, the port driver calls <a href="..\storport\nc-storport-hw_initialize.md">HwStorInitialize</a> to initialize the adapter.